Bodies of two cops killed in Jharkhand Maoist attack recovered | Law-Order

 Nayak had visited the village to witness a football match.

-Khalkho said the two bodies have been sent to Sadar Hospital for post-mortem.
+Khalkho said the two bodies have been sent to Sadar Hospital for post-mortem examinations.

-A massive search operation has been launched by the security personnel -- comprising district armed police force, CRPF and Jharkhand Jaguar -- to trace the ultras involved in the incident, he added.
+A massive search operation has been launched by the security personnel -- comprising district armed police force, CRPF and Jharkhand Jaguar -- to trace the ultras involved in the incident, he said.

+Jharkhand Director General of Police Niraj Sinha visited Chaibasa during the day and paid tributes to the two constables.
+He said the police force has intensified the ongoing operation against extremists.
+The police announced a compensation of Rs 45 lakh each to the next of kin of the deceased.
+The DGP said the attack on former BJP MLA exhibited Moaists' frustration, and described the death of the two constables as ''unfortunate'' and ''irreparable loss''.

+He appealed to the extremists to surrender before the security forces and join the mainstream.

 Meanwhile, Union Minister Arjun Munda, in a statement, strongly condemned the attack on Nayak and the incident of lynching in Simdega district and said the law and order situation in the state was “pathetic”.

-Chief Minister Hemant Soren, in a tweet on Tuesday, has asked Simdega deputy commissioner to look into the incident of lynching and furnish details of the action taken.
+Chief Minister Hemant Soren, in a tweet on Tuesday, had asked Simdega deputy commissioner to look into the incident of lynching and furnish details of the action taken.

 ALSO READ